turingschool/launch-curriculum/module3/lessons/Week4/DeleteResource.md

 }
 ```

-Yes, our current UI makes it hard to read what record the delete button belongs to... but let's first get the functionality working, then we will come back and clean up the styling.
+Yes, our current user interface (UI), which is the way the user interacts with our application, makes it hard to read what record the delete button belongs to... but let's first get the functionality working, then we will come back and clean up the styling.

 ### Controller Changes - Delete a Single Resource